GORHAM ANIMAL HOSPITAL

-Welcome to the Gorham Animal Hospital, privileged, since 1979, in having the opportunity to provide experienced and compassionate veterinary care for our extended family members in the Newmarket and the surrounding areas.
+Welcome to the Gorham Animal Hospital!
+We have been privileged since 1979 to have the opportunity to provide experienced and compassionate veterinary care for our extended family members in Newmarket and in the surrounding areas.

-From routine wellness exams, house call services, to emergency surgeries and everything in between, Gorham Animal Hospital has what your pet needs!
 You've come to the right place to find an experienced veterinarian who understand the bond between you and your pet.
 We have a special emphasis on educating our clients to help make informed healthcare choices for their family and provide ideal care tailored to your needs.
-We look forward to a longterm partnership with your family.
+We look forward to a long term partnership with your family.

 Any bleeding pet, any pet having difficulty breathing, any animal in pain/distress, and pets that are straining when urinating/defecating, or cats having urinary accidents in the house, need immediate attention.
-Note a cat that is not eating should also be considered a medical emergency; they can develop liver disease just as a consequence of not eating enough calories to meet their nutritional requirements within 48 hours.
+Note a cat that is not eating should also be considered a medical emergency.
+Cats can develop liver disease within 48 hours of not eating enough calories to meet their nutritional requirements.